 Enjoy the chorus of birdsong wherever you may be, and share videos and photos with loved ones to connect others to what you hear.
 Though others may seem far away right now, hearing birdsong together can bring a sense of peace in turbulent times.
 Why not video call a loved one in your garden to experience this together?

 Want to know more about your favourite wildlife throughout the seasons?
-Make sure you check out Every Day Nature by Andy Beer, on sale from April 2020.
+Make sure you check out Every Day Nature by Andy Beer.

 We've been seeing a steady decline of the habitats that birds love to nest and sing in.
 If you want to make a promise to nature to help the birds where you are, scroll further down to find out how you can do this.